YuChinKoo/project-arceus/README.md

 - Storing user input information

 store as json object probably
-- Authentication and authorization

-signin/signup/logout
 - website templates

 bunch of website templates to choose from

-## Additional Features
 - Website auto-generated using templates

 generate code
+- Authentication and authorization (IF WE HAVE TIME)

+signin/signup/logout
+## Additional Features
+- set of options for template modifications

+what color scheme to use, what kind of webpage they would like (single scrollable page vs. tabbed)
 - Send website code to users (notification)

 send code